learn-co-students/reading-errors-and-debugging-using-pry-lab-teacher-onboarding/README.md

 Add `binding.pry` into the existing methods to jump into your code and confirm your suspicions about what is going on.
 Remember to `require 'pry'` at top of each file you want to pry into.
+Using Pry and your

 ## Resources